David-OConnor/cuda_setup/README.md

 This library abstracts over some of the boilerplate needed to use the [Cudarc library](https://github.com/coreylowman/cudarc), for using
 CUDA GPU compute in the rust language.
-Primarily, it allows compiling of CUDA files (e.g. kernels and supporting code) to PTX during application build.
+Primarily, it compiles of CUDA files (e.g. kernels and supporting code) to PTX during application build, using the `nvcc` compiler that comes with CUDA.

+Note: you must have CUDA installed, and set the environment var `LD_LIBARARY_PATH` to your CUDA bin directory, e.g. `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v13.0\bin`

 To use, create a `build.rs` file like this: